How We Operate

 Dr Lisbet Rausing

-Co-founder of Arcadia.
+Co-founder of Arcadia and Lund Trust, which works to green peoples' lives in the UK.
 Lisbet did her BA at UC Berkeley and her PhD at Harvard University, where she was a lecturer and assistant professor in the history of science.
-Lisbet also supports family companies such as Ecolean, a liquid food packaging company, and Ingleby Farms, a farming company.
-Outside boards and committees have included the Harvard Board of Overseers and Yad Hanadiv Advisory Committee.
-She currently serves on the Cambridge Conservation Initiative Advisory Board.
+Lisbet also supports family companies such as Ingleby Farms, a farming company.
+She is a trustee of the National Trust and the Ecological Restoration Fund.
+Outside boards and committees have included the Harvard Board of Overseers, Yad Hanadiv Advisory Committee and the Cambridge Conservation Initiative Advisory Board.

 Professor Peter Baldwin

-Co-founder of Arcadia and chairman of the Donor and Advisory Boards.
+Co-founder of Arcadia and chairman of the Advisory Board.
 Peter is professor of history at UCLA and Global Distinguished Professor at NYU.
 He is a member of the board of the New York Public Library, the American Council of Learned Societies, and the Wikimedia Endowment, and chair of the board at the Center for Jewish History.
-Peter has written books on the history of the welfare state, of public health, and of copyright.
-He has a book on the history of crime and the law and one on the Covid-19 pandemic forthcoming in 2021.
+Peter has written books on the history of the welfare state, of copyright, and of public health, including one on the covid epidemic.
+His most recent book, on the open access movement, was published in March 2023.

 Frances is President Emerita of the Natural Resources Defense Council ( NRDC).
 She serves on the Boards of ClientEarth, the World Resources Institute, the Cary Institute for Ecosystem Studies, the Adirondack Chapter of the Nature Conservancy and the Advisory Board of Oxford University’s Smith School of Enterprise and the Environment.